Working Papers

 [Food Demand] New Estimates of US Markups and Their Reactions to Aggregate Demand.
 Coauthored with Bulat Gafarov and Jens Hilscher.

-Under review; presented at the 2023 SEA and 2024 AEA as well as 2025 CEA annual meetings.
+Submitted.
+Presented at the 2023 SEA, 2024 AEA, 2025 CEA, and 2026 AEA annual meetings.
 You may download this paper at SSRN.

 [Agricultural Production] The countervailing investment and rental-supply effects of securing land ownership: Theory and evidence from Nicaragua.